What is Social Studies about?

 This Big Idea can encompass a breadth of systems. Ākonga can examine political, economic, and justice systems.
 This Big Idea also gives opportunities to explore and compare social, cultural, traditional, and spiritual forms of decision-making systems.

 Ākonga will consider possible future change in social structures, through understanding, questioning, and critiquing the status quo.
-They will understand how they may be able to participate to influence decision-making or bring about change that benefits the well-being of the collective, such as through social action, political engagement, or policy processes.
+They will understand how they may be able to participate to influence decision-making, or bring about change that benefits the wellbeing of the collective, such as through social action, political engagement, or policy processes.

 Big Idea Body: